neosaurrrus/blog-entries/63_tdd.md

 ## That's a wrap

-Ok I have written a few amount of words with regards to testing and I feel like I have only scratched the surface!
+Ok I have written a fair amount of words with regards to testing and I feel like I have only scratched the surface!
+Since writing this, this information is already getting superceded.
 But hopefully how I picked it up is a good starting point in general.
 There is much more the tools used can do with regards to testing so all I can say is to have the [Jest](https://jestjs.io/docs/en/getting-started) and [React Testing Library]((https://testing-library.com/docs/) docs handy when starting to build out your own tests and see what works best for you.